Anti-Inflammatory Living to Heal Inflammation Naturally

 - monounsaturated fatty acids (MUFAs) – found in oils such as olive oil as well as avocado, has been called the “good fat”

-- essential polyunsaturated fatty acids (PUFAs, omega-3 and 6) – considered “essential” because the body is unable to product them and we must get them through our diets
+- essential polyunsaturated fatty acids (PUFAs, omega-3 and 6) – considered “essential” because the body is unable to produce them and we must get them through our diets

 Eliminating Trans Fats